 If you are visiting family or friends in the affected areas, the risk is similarly low, unless you have direct physical contact with a person who is ill or who has died.
 If this is the case, it is important to notify public health authorities and engage in contact tracing.
 Contact tracing is used to confirm you have not been exposed to EVD and to prevent further spread of the disease through monitoring.

-- Clinicians caring for travelers returning from affected areas with compatible symptoms are advised to consider the possibility of Ebola virus disease.
+• Clinicians caring for travellers returning from affected areas with compatible symptoms are advised to consider the possibility of Ebola virus disease.

-For additional travel advice, please read the Travel and transport risk assessment: Recommendations for public health authorities and transport sector at http://who.int/ith/updates/20140421/en/.
+For additional travel advise, please read the Travel and transport risk assessment: Recommendations for public health authorities and transport sector at http://who.int/ith/updates/20140421/en/.

 MoH Public Realtions Officer, Mr. Chimbali on 0999890047 E-Mail: firstname.lastname@example.org

 The Head of the Epidemiology Unit of MoH, Dr. Kagoli on 0888899441 E-mail: email@example.com and visit the MoH facebook page www.facebook.com/malawimoh